 \section{Generation specifying random positions}

-In section~\ref{sec:eval_position}, we showed that we can generate texts by specifying oracle keyword positions extracted from target texts.
-We also show that we can generate text by specifying arbitrary keyword positions.
-Specifically, we evaluate the accuracy of position control when oracle keyword positions are given and randomly selected keyword positions are given.
-Note that the keywords given to the model are the single oracle keyword extracted from the target text, and are same keywords in the both setting.
+In section~\ref{sec:eval_position}, we showed that it is possible to generate texts by specifying oracle keyword positions extracted from target texts.
+We also show that it is possible to generate text by specifying arbitrary keyword positions.
+Specifically, we compare the accuracy of position control when oracle keyword positions are given and that when randomly selected keyword positions are given.
+Note that the keywords given to the model are single oracle keywords extracted from the target text, and they are same in both settings.

-Table~\ref{tab:random_position_control_result} shows that position control is still possible when a random position is specified.
-However, when specifying random positions, the accuracy of keyword inclusion is slightly lower and the accuracy of keyword position control is significantly lower.
-That's because keyword positions that are difficult to place can be specified.
-For example, a keyword originally used at the end of text is difficult to place early in the text.
+As shown by the results in Table~\ref{tab:random_position_control_result}, position control is still possible when a random position is specified.
+However, when random positions are specified, the accuracy of keyword inclusion is slightly lower, and the accuracy of keyword-position control is significantly lower.
+That result can be explained by the fact that keyword positions that are difficult to satisfied can be specified.
+For example, a keyword originally used at the end of the text is difficult to place at the beginning of the text.